Leveraging Data to Win the Game in Sports Analytics

 The world of sports, like any industry, requires strategic, data-informed decision-making.
 However, unlike others, the sports industry is built on direct competition, where decisions have an immediate effect on outcomes, making data all the more indispensable.

-As data access and technology advance, the field of sports analytics is growing larger and more relevant every day.
+As data collection access, and technology advance, the field of sports analytics is growing larger and more relevant every day.
 For sports enthusiasts with a knack for data science, the expanding industry offers a wide variety of career opportunities.
 Data professionals play an important role in almost every sports industry need.
-By modeling, analyzing, and managing data using advanced math and statistic skills, data experts may help teams select ideal players, develop training regimens, analyze historical game trends, create gameplay strategies, predict game outcomes, and more.
+By modeling, analyzing, and managing data using advanced analytics, math and statistics skills, data experts may help teams select ideal players, develop training regimens, analyze historical data and game trends, create game strategies, forecast game outcomes through predictive models, and more.

 “In sports, the competition drives innovation in our analytics,” says Bryan Hayes, director of baseball development with the New York Mets and 2021 graduate.